 -

-Is a flexible labour market stabilizing unemployment, or a rigid thing?
+Is a flexible labor market stabilizing unemployment, or a rigid thing?

 It is evident that economic liberalization—such as business cycle swings, technological job displacement, and foreign competition—has eroded, if not eliminated, workers’ social protection, something for which workers’ organizations had struggled for many decades before finding success.